Yemen travel guide

 Safety and security

 If you travel to Yemen against FCO advice, you should regularly reassess your security arrangements and carefully plan your movements.
 Avoid routine, vary your travel routes, and keep a low profile at all times.
 You should take security advice from the host government, local authorities and/or competent security experts before any travel within the country.
 Routes in and out of Sana’a and the other major cities may become blocked and airports closed or inaccessible at little or no notice.
-A curfew from 8pm to 6am daily and a ban on carrying arms have been imposed in Aden.
-On 18 January 2016, Aden Police also imposed a ban on motorcycles within the city following several days of killings, or attempted killings, by armed men on motorbikes.
+There were violent clashes in Aden from 28 to 30 January 2018.
+Further fighting in Aden remains possible.
 The FCO continues to receive reports of this type of incident.
 You should check your routes in advance of travelling.
 Don’t advertise your travel or other plans through social media.

 There’s an ongoing threat against foreigners and you are strongly advised to avoid places frequented by foreign nationals and to avoid travelling in an insecure and visible way.